North European hypothesis: Overview

 According to Penka, the first to propose a Nordic Urheimat, the primitive Indo-European people had to be sedentary farmers native of the north, formed without external interference since the Paleolithic.
 The presence of a term to indicate copper (*ayes) in the reconstructed Proto-Indo-European vocabulary would restrict the homeland (Urheimat) in a culture of the late Neolithic or the Chalcolithic.
 Terms in favor of a northern location would be, among others, the ones to indicate the beech (bhāghos) and the sea (*mori).
 Another issue was the Salmon problem.
 Others, such as Kossinna, identified specifically the Chalcolithic Corded Ware culture (c.
 2900–2300 BC, but at the time known as Battle-Axe culture or, in German, Streitaxtkultur, and dated to c.
 2000 BC) with the Proto-Indo-Europeans.

 For Boettcher, the very first period of formation of the future proto-Indo-European peoples began in the late Paleolithic, when global warming, which followed the Würm glaciation, allowed to the hunter-gatherers settled in the glacial shelters to repopulate northern Europe, now free of ice.
 They gave rise to archaeological manifestations such as the Hamburg culture and the Federmesser culture.
 In these areas of the north are common boreal phenomena apparently described in some Indo-European myths.
 These groups of hunters and fishermen are the basis of the next Maglemosian culture (9000–6500 BC approximately).
 The rising of the sea level in northern Europe caused the flooding of part of the territories occupied by Maglemosians (Doggerland) and drove them south.
 The heirs of this culture developed the cultures of Ertebølle and Ellerbek.
 Boettcher compares their activities with those of the Vikings of the following millenniums.
 They are described as a developing warrior society, which deals with trade and piracy, going up the rivers to raid the lands occupied by the Danubian farmers of the southern plains, subduing them and become their leaders.

-The fusion of these two populations gave rise to the so-called Funnelbeaker culture (4200–2600 BC), extended from the Netherlands to north-western Ukraine, which would be the original habitat of the first Indo-Europeans.
+The fusion of these two populations gave rise to the Funnelbeaker culture (4200–2600 BC), extended from the Netherlands to north-western Ukraine, which would be the original habitat of the first Indo-Europeans.
 For Jean Haudry, "The Neolithic Funnelbecker culture agrees well with the traditional image of the Indo-European peoples confirmed by linguistic paleontology: in this culture there are simultaneously breeding and plant cultivation, the horse, the wagon and the battle axe, fortifications and signs of a hierarchically organized society".
 The first Indo-European culture would be then a synthesis of the Ertebølle culture and the final stages of the Linear Pottery culture.
 This prehistoric fusion of two different populations would explain some common myths to the Indo-European mythology that were studied by Georges Dumézil, such as the Rape of the Sabines in Rome and the war between the Æsir and Vanir of Norse mythology, which would show the union between warrior groups and groups of producers/farmers.